Sri Lanka bans face veils after attacks by Islamist militants

-COLOMBO/KATTANKUDY, Sri Lanka (Reuters) - Authorities in Sri Lanka on Monday banned women from wearing face veils under an emergency law put in place after deadly Easter Sunday attacks by Islamist militants.
+COLOMBO/KATTANKUDY, Sri Lanka, April 29 (Reuters) - A uthorities in Sri Lanka on Monday banned women from wearing face veils under an emergency law put in place after deadly Easter Sunday attacks by Islamist militants.

 The measures would help security forces to identify people as a hunt for any remaining attackers and their support network continues across the Indian Ocean island, authorities said.